martinzh/CollectiveDynamics.jl/README.md

 ## Local and Non-local alignment interactions model

-A collective motion model based in local and non local interactions model in open space
+A collective motion model based in **local and non-local alignment interactions** in open space

 ## Inertial Spin Model